janlelis/unicode-emoji/README.md

 ### Regex

-Six Emoji regexes are included, which are compiled out of various Emoji Unicode data.
+The gem includes a bunch of Emoji regexes, which are compiled out of various Emoji Unicode data sources.

 ```ruby
 require "unicode/emoji"